Sponsor a child!

 is more than just a good idea.
 To date, we have

-teams have provided 330 computers for schools in three
+have provided 765 computers for schools in six

 Little Davey